Skip to main content

 Why is licensure necessary?

-Currently, no laws prohibit the practice of ABA or the title "behavior analyst in the state of Illinois.
-In a sense, anyone can say they practice ABA or say they are a behavior analyst (or any derivative of the term).
-This poses significant dangers for consumers, particularly those in areas of the state that are undeserved by appropriately trained and certified behavior analysts.
+The licensing law regulate the practice of ABA or the use of title “behavior analyst” in the state of Illinois.
+In a sense, anyone can say they practice ABA or claim to be a behavior analyst (or a derivative title), which poses significant dangers for consumers—especially in areas underserved by appropriately trained and certified behavior analysts.

-Licensure is also necessary to protect our science and practice integrity and, as a result, our professional reputation.
-As increasing numbers of individuals practice without the appropriate training and certification, the "definition of ABA" becomes increasingly blurred from a consumer perspective.
+Licensure is also necessary to protect the integrity of our science and practice, and consequently, our professional reputation.
+As more individuals practice without proper training and certification, the definition of ABA becomes increasingly blurred.